-The controlled group rules are generally straight-forward and a qualified 401(k) provider can easily assist most employers in determining their company's controlled group status.
-However, when common ownership involves stock, trusts or estates, a qualified ERISA attorney may be required to make an accurate determination when this is the case.
+In general, the controlled group rules are straightforward.
+However, they can get complicated fast when common ownership involves stock, trusts or estates.
+A qualified ERISA attorney may be required to make an accurate determination when this is the case.

 When do companies represent a controlled group?

 Two or more companies represent a controlled group when either a “parent-subsidiary” or “brother-sister” relationship exists:

 - A parent-subsidiary relationship exists when one company owns 80% or more the other company

 - A brother-sister relationship exists when two thresholds are met:

 - Common Ownership - the same 5 or fewer individuals own 80% of more of each company; and

 - Identical Ownership - the common owners have identical ownership of more than 50%.